gemmaburke/choosy/README.md

 ### In progress:

+*   Refine API use & method to creatively exploit different search params
+*   Define methodology to chain/manipulate word results to give names > 1 word

+### To do:

+*   Connect TEST_WORDS array to work in tandem with API (eventually replacing test words with dictionary results)
+*   Animate border frame to focus attention on result (i.e. flashing lights / name up in lights)

+### Done:

 *   Colour palette & typography selection
 *   Mock-up Figma sketch of layout
 *   Landing page skeleton & button

-### To do:

-*   API selection & testing
-*   Development feature 1 method & test

 ### `yarn start`